Mizbain-Fathima/student-pass-fail-predictor/README.md

 - Streamlit — for creating a clean, interactive web UI
 - Live Demo

-Once deployed on Streamlit Cloud, you can access it here (replace with your link):
+Once deployed on Streamlit Cloud, you can access it here:

 👉 https://student-pass-fail-predictor.streamlit.app

+---

 ## About the Project